The Edge of Seventeen

 The Edge of Seventeen is a 2016 American coming-of-age comedy-drama film written and directed by Kelly Fremon Craig, in her directorial debut.
 The film stars Hailee Steinfeld, Woody Harrelson, Kyra Sedgwick, and Haley Lu Richardson.

 The film premiered at the 2016 Toronto International Film Festival on September 16, 2016, and was theatrically released on November 18, 2016, by STXfilms.

-It received positive reviews, with Steinfeld's performance being critically acclaimed, and grossed over $19 million against a budget of $9 million.
+It received positive reviews, with Steinfeld's performance being critically acclaimed.
+The film grossed more than $19.4 million against a budget of $9 million.

 Plot

-Seventeen-year-old Nadine Franklin has tempestuous relationships with her popular older brother Darian and her image conscious mother Mona, and only felt close to her father Tom, who died of a heart attack when Nadine was thirteen, leaving her best friend Krista the only person keeping her buoyed.
+Seventeen-year-old Nadine Franklin has tempestuous relationships with her popular older brother Darian and her image-conscious mother Mona but was close to her late father Tom.
+He died of a heart attack when Nadine was thirteen, and her best friend Krista is the only person keeping her buoyed.

-Darian throws a pool party where Nadine and Krista get drunk.
-Nadine falls asleep while Krista talks to Darian.
-The next morning Nadine finds Krista giving Darian a handjob, straining their friendship.
-The next day at school Darian asks Krista to be his girlfriend.
-Nadine turns to her classmate Erwin Kim, who has a crush on her, though she is attracted to older student Nick Mossman.
+Mona travels to the Oregon Coast to meet a boyfriend, and in her absence, Nadine and Krista get extremely drunk.
+Darian throws a pool party at the house and, after throwing up, Nadine falls asleep while Krista talks to Darian.
+The next morning, Nadine finds Krista with Darian in bed, straining the girls' friendship.

-Krista insists Nadine join her at a house party to which Darian has invited her.
-Krista is introduced to other students, leaving Nadine on her own.
+The next day at school, Krista insists Nadine join her at a house party to which Darian has invited her.
+When they arrive, Darian introduces Krista to other students, leaving Nadine on her own.
 After failed attempts at mingling, Nadine sits outside with another partygoer, who remarks how inferior Nadine seems compared to her brother, and Nadine leaves the party.

-She invites Erwin to an amusement park, where she rejects his attempt to kiss her.
-At the end of the night Nadine tells him he is a great guy and they become close friends.
+Nadine turns to her classmate Erwin Kim, who has a crush on her.
+She is attracted to older student Nick Mossman and makes inept attempts to attract him.
+She invites Erwin to an amusement park, but she rejects his attempt to kiss her.
+At the end of the night, Nadine tells him he is a great guy and they become friends.

 At school, Krista confronts Nadine for ignoring her, and Nadine says Darian does not care about Krista and will soon drop her.
-Krista retorts that Darian has asked her to prom, which is months away.
-She rejects Nadine's demand that she choose between herself and Darian, and Nadine ends their friendship.
+Krista retorts that Darian has asked her to be his girlfriend and to prom, which is months away.
+Insecure and desperate, Nadine says Krista must choose between her or Darian.
+When she refuses to do so, Nadine ends their friendship.

-For support at school, Nadine turns to Mr. Bruner, who says she is his favorite student.
-Nadine goes swimming in Erwin's pool and finds his house is luxurious and his family wealthy.
-She learns Erwin is a talented animation filmmaker, and accepts his invitation to their school's short-film festival.
+For support at school, Nadine turns to world-weary teacher Mr. Bruner, who says she is his favorite student to cheer her up.
+Nadine goes swimming in Erwin's pool and finds his house is luxurious and his family is wealthy.
+She learns Erwin is a talented animation filmmaker and accepts his invitation to their school's short-film festival.